Effects of Alcohol on the Gastrointestinal System

 - Regurgitation of food.

 Alcohol is absorbed through the digestive tract and primarily metabolized by the liver.
-As the main site of alcohol metabolism, the liver is ground zero for several of alcohol’s detrimental health effects.
-Drinking too much can cause the following health risks in the liver:2, 3
+As the main site of alcohol metabolism, the liver is ground zero for several of alcohol’s detrimental health effects on the digestive system.
+Drinking too much can cause the following health risks in the liver:2,3

 - Alcoholic hepatitis.